accepton/accepton-apple/docs/AcceptOnUIMachine.md

 Our `UIViewController` dosen't implement the *logic* of these behaviours; only what they entail.
 The `uim` is capable of handling all the *logic* as it receives all necessary semantic events including field switches and input entry.
 Functions you must call to the `uim` for the credit-card form based on user actions:

+>The `name` parameter is the name labeled in the credit-card example form above

 ```swift
 //When a user switches to a field, e.g. clicks and brings up the keyboard, but not when the user pastes something.
 //Multiple focuses will assume that the last focus is no longer active, but you should still